resthub/resthub.org/backbone-stack.rst

 Collection View
 ---------------

-If you need to render a simple list of elements, just make a single view with a each loop in the template :
+If you need to render a simple list of elements, just make a single view with an each loop in the template :

 .. code-block:: html